MyMICDS/MyMICDS-v2/API Endpoints.md

 ## Alias API
 The part of the API that relates to class aliases.
 Can be found under `src/routes/aliasAPI.js`.
-The associated alias module can be found under `src/libs/alias.js`.
+The associated aliases module can be found under `src/libs/aliases.js`.

 ### `/alias/add`
 Add a class alias.